EzeBernardine/100daysofcode/100daysR2_7-8-19/SVG.js/README.md

 ```
 I will pick each attribute here on after another.
 First being the id attribute.
 * marker id:
-This is used to reference the marker to be referenced.
+This is used to reference the marker to be used.
 * markerWidth:
 This is the width of the marker viewport.
 In the case above, it is set to 13.
 * markerHeight: